 One of the most underappreciated things that successful foreign brands do right in Japan has to do with their ability to develop an appropriate multichannel strategy for the Japanese market.

 In an earlier article we identified digital transformation as one of the key digital marketing trends in Japan.
 In many ways, this point is an extension of digital transformation that we find to be especially relevant for direct to consumer and online retail in Japan.
-Essentially, with more businesses prioritizing ecommerce, brands must use multiple digital channels to reach Japanese consumers.
+Essentially, with more businesses prioritizing ecommerce in Japan, brands must use multiple digital channels to reach Japanese consumers.

 In previous years, many businesses in Japan were able to get away with focusing on a single digital platform to drive business results.
 But with recent changes to the digital landscape, including the move away from third-party cookies and issues surrounding the right to online privacy, digital marketers in Japan face new challenges that make it necessary to adopt a multichannel approach.